Alamofire + AlamofireObjectMapper

 Adapt all api requests

-Sometimes, you have to add custom headers to every request you make to an api.
-A common scenario is to add Accept information, auth tokens etc.
+Sometimes, you have to add custom headers to your API requests.
+A common reason is to add Accept information, auth tokens etc.

-To adapt all requests before they are sent by an app, you just have to implement the RequestAdapter protocol and inject it into Alamofire.
+To adapt all requests before they are sent, you just have to implement the RequestAdapter protocol and inject it into Alamofire.

 Let’s give it a try!
 Add this file to the Api/Alamofire folder: